frankdean/trip-server/README.md

 ## Introduction

-TRIP is a web-based application supporting trip recording and itinerary planning.
+TRIP is a JavaScript web-based application supporting trip recording and itinerary planning.
 It is designed to be a lightweight server application such that it can be run on relatively low power devices like the [Raspberry Pi][raspberrypi].

 The intended use is for a hiker, mountain-biker or other adventurer, to be